catie-aq/mbed_ceva-bno085-example/README.md

 # Mbed Ceva BNO085 example

-Mbed OS example for 9 axis CEVA BNO085
+Mbed OS example for 9 axis CEVA BNO085.

 # Usage

-- Demo using the BNO085 with [lwshell](https://github.com/MaJerle/lwshell) You can simply call the functionality of the BNO085 with a command.
-Follow the instructions below :
+This application demonstrates the capabilities of the BNO085 motion sensor.
+Connect a virtual terminal to the Zest_Core board and follow the instructions to select the demo.

 ```
 mbed sterm -p /dev/ttyUSB0 -b 9600
 ```

 When you see the menu of this test application you are done (if you don't see it try to press **RESET** button) :

 ```
 BNO085 test application, choose a demo :
 1. accelerometer